bchelp/Blockchain-Contingent-Labor-Releases/README.md

 Contractor record updates - We have added the Manager, DTV and Supplier (SAM = Supplier Account manager) emails in the contractor full record details.
 This will better allow you to reach out the approving parties and have visibility to whom contractors are assigned.

 Timesheet updates - We have added the "latest submission" date to the timesheet detail.
-We have had multiple requests to have this information avaialble to the verifiers.
+We have had multiple requests to have this information available to the verifiers.
 You can see what date the timesheet was last submitted for verification on each timesheet now.
 Additionally, we have tried to add more clear pop up reminders in the Corrections/Post Processing timesheet to remind people that this is a CHANGE from the original, not a replacement for the originally submitted timesheet.

 Warranty Enhancement - In our previous releases we had implemented a feature for certain suppliers to be able to warranty a contractor.
 The enhancement this release is to allow timesheets that may have had a supplier invoice to be warrantied IF an invoice reversal was submitted netting the supplier invoice to zero dollars on all lines.

 Supplier Invoice and Invoice reconciliation - Updated the supplier invoice SEARCH capabilities.
-The Date search was fixed and additional search capabilities were added to allow for narrowing down the invoice data for analysis.
+The Date search was fixed, and additional search capabilities were added to allow for narrowing down the invoice data for analysis.

 <h3>2/11 Release</h3>